wottomgauss/Unity2020Maps/README.md

 ## Technology Stack

-Large spatial datasets must be broken up into small "tiles" and hosted on a server that delivers each tile based on a client's latitude/longitude/zoom level.
+Large spatial datasets must be broken up into small "tiles" and hosted on a server that delivers each tile based on a client's latitude/longitude/zoom level, which are then rendered using a browser map library.
+Our stack closely resembles this guide: [Using Tippecanoe, Tileserver GL , and Leaflet to serve scale-independent (and really cool looking) Raster (or vector) tiles at higher level zooms](https://medium.com/@kennethchambers/using-tippecanoe-tileserver-gl-and-leaflet-to-serve-scale-independent-and-really-cool-looking-751368d821c7)

 - Tippecanoe is used to convert these large geojson files into mbtile format.
 Zoom level can be specified so that high-resolution layers are only displayed at high zoom, and low resolution (and faster) tiles are visible at low zoom levels.